 The six fields after the feature definition line keyword are required and have a fixed order.
 They are defined by the software publisher and cannot be changed.
-Table 6-4 presents these fields in the order they must appear.
+Table 7-4 presents these fields in the order they must appear.

-Table 6-4: feature definition Line Required Fields
+Table 7-4: Feature Definition Line Required Fields

 Field Description feature Name given to the feature by the software publisher. vendor Name of the vendor daemon; also found in the VENDOR line.
-The specified daemon serves this feature. feat_version Version of this feature that is supported by this license. exp_date Expiration date of license in the format $dd-mmm-yyyy$, for example, 07-may-2008.
+The specified daemon serves this feature. feat_version Version of this feature that is supported by this license.
+When this field contains a date with the format yyyy.mmdd, this defines a date-based version that you can set as an Alert in the license server manager, Imadmin. exp_date Expiration date of license in the format $dd-mmm-yyyy$, for example, 07-may-2008.
 Note: If exp_date is the string "permanent" or the year is 0 (or 00, 000, 0000) then the license never expires.

-Table 6-4: feature definition Line Required Fields (cont.)
+Table 7-4: Feature Definition Line Required Fields (cont.)

 Field Description num_lic Number of concurrent licenses for this feature.
-If the num_lic is set to the string "uncounted" or 0, the licenses for this feature are uncounted and no lmgrd is required but a hostid on the FEATURE line is required.
+If the num_lic is set to the string "uncounted" or 0, the licenses for this feature are uncounted and no license server is required but a hostid on the FEATURE line is required.
 See Counted vs. Uncounted Licenses.
 SIGN=sign or SIGN= signature to authenticate this FEATURE line.
 AUTH= If your publisher has deployed his vendor daemon using the common vendor daemon technology, signatures are embedded within the AUTH= keyword.
 Contact your publisher for further details.

-Table 6-5 lists attributes that may appear in a FEATURE or INCREMENT line.
+Table 7-5 lists attributes that may appear in a FEATURE or INCREMENT line.
 They are supplied at the discretion of the software publisher to define the license model.
 If present in the FEATURE or INCREMENT line, they must remain there and cannot be altered by the end user.
 These attributes have a keyword=value syntax where keyword is in uppercase.